jimmyhartwell/COVID-19-tracker/README.md

 - In the `Scipt` field, put `echo $(python3 [Path to tracker_touchbar.py] -a us germany)` to track active cases for the US and Germany.
 Optional args: `-a` active cases, `-d` deaths, `-r` recovered cases.
 Active cases number shown by default
 - In the `Execute script every` field, put what you want.
 For me it's `3600`
 - If you use virtualenv, make sure to put the command to activate it before the command above
-- Right now it only supports showing number of active cases...

 ## Notes
 - `termgraph.py` is copied over from `https://github.com/mkaz/termgraph` with 2 lines of bug fix of mine